-Nr What Description 1 24 Volt DC power cable connector Power connector.
-2 Reset button Multi-functional button: Press briefly (less than 10 seconds) to reboot the modem.
+Nr What Description 1 Power Connector 24 VDC 2 Reset button Multi-functional button: Press briefly (less than 10 seconds) to reboot the modem.
 Press and hold for more than 10 seconds to perform a factory reset.
 This will reboot the modem and change all IP settings back to the default factory settings.
+Warning - Do not use metal or conductive objects to press the reset button.
+Use a plastic or wooden object, like a toothpick; make sure it is non-conductive.
 3 TX connector Indoor connection for the transmit coax cable.
-4 Earthing connection Technical earth connection; used when the modem is installed within a rack to ensure that all equipment chassis fixed within a rack are at the same technical earth potential.
-Note: The grounding thread of the device must be connected according to the local regulations.
+4 Ground (≟) The earth ground is used when the modem is installed within a rack and ensures that all equipment fixed within that rack are at the same technical earth potential.
+Warning - In accordance to TNV-1 grounding requirements, the grounding thread of the modem must be connected according to the local area codes and regulations.
+The device must be permanently connected to the protective earth by a skilled person.
 5 RX connector Indoor connection for the receive coax cable.
 6 Micro SD slot The micro SD slot with SD card is used for specific purposes, such as storing GXT files.
-Do not remove the SD card.
+Image: Warning - Do not remove the SD card.
 If removed, gently re-insert the SD card in the micro SD slot.

-7 Gigabit Ethernet cable connectors Connection for the LAN, type RJ-45 (Ethernet cable). • Left LED (orange continuous): Link layer status. • Right LED (orange blinking): Ethernet frames are received or transmitted.
+7 Four Gigabit Ethernet cable connectors Four Gigabit Ethernet cable connectors Connection for the LAN, type RJ45.
+Each connector has two LEDs:The LED at the left of the connector indicates the link layer status (orange continuous).
+The LED at the right of the connector indicates that Ethernet frames are received or transmitted (green blinking).